WaelAlbakri/WaelAlbakri/README.md

-# 💻 Wael Ahmed Albakri
+# 💻 Wael Albakri

-**Computer Science Senior | Aspiring Data Analyst | Passionate About Tech, People, and Problem-Solving**
+B.S. in Computer Science | IT & Data Specialist | Focused on Healthcare, Support, Education, and Analytics

-Hi, I'm Wael — a Computer Science senior at the University of Texas at San Antonio (UTSA) focused on data analysis, IT support, and hands-on tech solutions.
-I enjoy working with real-world data, building useful tools, and supporting others through technology.
+Hi, I’m Wael — a recent Computer Science graduate from the University of Texas at San Antonio with hands-on experience in IT support, healthcare data, and systems analysis.
+I’m passionate about using technology to improve efficiency, support teams, and drive better decision-making—especially in healthcare and service-focused environments.

-With experience in IT support and data interpretation, I’m committed to developing solutions that are efficient, insightful, and user-centered.
-I’ve also earned multiple certifications from Google that reflect my dedication to continuous learning and applying practical, real-world skills.
+I’ve supported systems and devices in tech environments, worked with large datasets to improve data quality, and built solutions using SQL, Python, and BI tools.
+With certifications in IT support, cybersecurity, Data Analytics, and healthcare data science, I’m committed to continuous learning and delivering real-world results.

 ---

 ## 🚀 Technical Skills

-- **Programming**: Python, Java, JavaScript, Go, Bash, SQL, HTML & CSS
+Programming: Python, Java, JavaScript, SQL, HTML & CSS, Go, Bash

-- **Tools & Frameworks**: pandas, NumPy, Matplotlib, BeautifulSoup, Android Studio, Git
+Tools & Frameworks: Power BI, Excel (PivotTables, VLOOKUP), Tableau, pandas, NumPy, Matplotlib, Git

-- **Systems**: Windows, Linux (Ubuntu), macOS
+Systems: Windows, Linux (Ubuntu), macOS

-- **Core Competencies**: Data Analysis, SQL Queries, Debugging, IT Support, System Setup, Documentation
+Core Competencies: IT Support, Healthcare Data, Data Cleaning, SQL Queries, System Setup, Troubleshooting, Documentation

-- **Languages**: English (fluent), Arabic (fluent), Turkish (basic)
+Languages: English (fluent), Arabic (fluent), Turkish (basic)

 ---